berkeleynerd/quasar/content/en/DEV ENVIRONMENT/goland.md

 ---
 title: "Goland"
 linkTitle: "Goland"
-date: 2017-01-05
+weight: 6
 description: >-
   jetbrains' go ide
 ---

 ## Installation

-Chances are if you have used Jetbrains' PyCharm for Python development you are going to feel right at home using Jetbrains' [Goland](https://www.jetbrains.com/go/) for Go development.&#x20;
+Chances are if you have used Jetbrains' PyCharm for Python development you are going to feel right at home using Jetbrains' [Goland](https://www.jetbrains.com/go/) for Go development.

 You can request a license from IT [here](https://wiki.ccpgames.com/display/C/Central+Home/#).
 In the meantime, you can install Goland and use the default 30-day trial license by issuing the following commands.
-The first line downloads a file containing a few opinionated configuration options which we then supply to `winget` as an override to the Goland package's default installation settings.&#x20;
+The first line downloads a file containing a few opinionated configuration options which we then supply to `winget` as an override to the Goland package's default installation settings.

 ```powershell
 Invoke-WebRequest -Uri "https://git.io/JXGyH" -OutFile "goland.config"